 A degree in Sociology helps prepare students for a range of possible careers including: academics, law, policy, government, teaching, research, social services and social work, health care, criminology and various types of community work.

 Students wishing to transfer to the sociology major must have a grade point average of 2.0.

-If you have any questions about our programme or about sociology in general we invite you to contact the Acting Head of Department Dr. Rebecca Casey.
+If you have any questions about our programme or about sociology in general we invite you to contact the Acting Head of Department Dr. Liam Swiss.